 Unemployment in the U.S.

 A person is considered unemployed if they have no job and are currently looking for a job and available to work.
 The unemployment rate in the United States varies across states.
-During this time, the state unemployment rate in West Virginia was among the highest in the country at 7.4 percent while, Nebraska had the lowest rate at 2.6 percent.
-Nation-wide unemployment reached 5.3 percent as of July 2015 and has been steadily decreasing over the last year.
-Unemployment can be affected by various factors including economic conditions, global competition, and demographics.
-During economic prosperity, unemployment rates generally decrease and during times of recession, rates increase, such as during the recessions in 2001 and 2007 to 2009.
+Nation-wide unemployment was 3.7 percent as of November 2018.
+Unemployment can be affected by various factors including economic conditions and global competition.
+During economic prosperity unemployment rates generally decrease and during times of recession, rates increase.
 Many Americans believe that job creation should be one of the most important priorities set by the government.
-Since 1990, the country’s unemployment rate reached a low of 4 percent in 2000 and a high in 2011 at 9.6 percent (193290).
+Since 1990, the country’s unemployment rate reached a low of 4 percent in 2000 and a high in 2010 at 9.6 percent.
 It has been argued that the definition of unemployment is too narrow and does not include some groups of people, such as the “underemployed” and the “hidden unemployed”, which account for about 3.3 million Americans.
-The lack of inclusion of these groups may indicate that the unemployment rate in the country is higher than officially indicated.